sapcc/terraform-provider-ccloud/website/docs/r/billing_project_masterdata.html.markdown

 * `type` - Type of the costobject.
 Can either be `IO` (internal order), `CC` (cost center), `WBS` (Work Breakdown Structure element) or `SO` (sales order).
   Required, if `inherited` not true.

+The `ext_certification` block supports boolean values indicating whether the project has a corresponding certification:

+* `c5` - C5 is a government-backed verification framework implemented by the
+  German Federal Office for Information Security (BSI).

+* `iso` - An ISO certification describes the process that confirms that ISO standards are being followed.

+* `pci` - PCI certification ensures the security of card data at your business through a set of requirements established by the PCI SSC.

+* `soc1` - SOC is a type of audit report that attests to the trustworthiness of services provided by a service organization.

+* `soc2` - SOC is a type of audit report that attests to the trustworthiness of services provided by a service organization.

+* `sox` - The law mandates strict reforms to improve financial disclosures from corporations and prevent accounting fraud.

 ## Attributes Reference